EFForg/privacybadger/README.md

 In Firefox, visit `about:debugging`, click "Load Temporary Add-on" and select the `src` subdirectory.

-To test it out by running the unit tests.
-On chrome you can run them by clicking [here](chrome-extension://mekoeccjihallkjjjkcfpogljdnekmkd/tests/index.html), for Firefox follow [these instructions](/doc/tests.md#unit-tests).
+To test your installation, try running the unit tests by following [these instructions](/doc/tests.md#unit-tests).

 ### Get in touch

-If you have questions, comments, ideas, proposal or just want to chat about privacy, then please get in touch.
+If you have questions, comments, ideas, proposals, or just want to chat about privacy, then please get in touch.
 There are a few ways to get in touch:

 * You can join us in the [`#privacybadger`](https://webchat.oftc.net/?channels=privacybadger&uio=d4) IRC channel on OFTC.
 * We have public office hours for discussing development, bugs, feature, trackers, etc. every Monday and Thursday at 11:30am PST on [Jitsi video chat](https://meet.jit.si/PoliteBadgersSingEuphoricly).